junguler/_dork-word-play/README.md

 <br>

 ## rotate your characters
-convert has a native flag for rotating images and in our case characters so let's use to create these images and iteratre thru them all with rotation
+convert has a native flag for rotating images and in our case characters so let's use it to create these images and iteratre thru them all with rotation

 ```
 for h in {30..360..30} ; for i in {a..z} {A..Z} {0..9} ; do convert -gravity center -trim -background blue -fill cyan -font ../nerd.ttf -size 30x30 caption:$i -rotate $h -extent 30x30 $h-$i.jpg ; done